 Importance of the Trademark:

 Before 1990, ads in Hemmings or other magazines described unrestored cars in many ways (original, unrestored, authentic, genuine, stock, preserved, etc.) but the term “Survivor” cars was never used.
 Then things began to change.
-David Burroughs, who created Gold Certification in 1978, created the standards and process for judging original unrestored Corvettes in 1989.
+In 1978 Gold Certification created the standards and process for judging original unrestored Corvettes in 1989.
 Bloomington Gold then immediately registered SURVIVOR® (and BENCHMARK®) with the United States Patent and Trademark Office as the brand names for Authenticating Certain Collectible Automobiles.

 Like an explosion over the past five years, Survivor has been used by people all over the world as a descriptive icon like “hot rod” or “muscle car.”
 However, unlike hot rod or muscle car, Survivor® is a brand name.
 Unlike hot rods and muscle cars which are vague in definition (and were never trademarked), Survivor has a very clear and distinct definition, set of standards, and process which must be met in order to be properly used.
 So, a more parallel comparison is that Survivor is often used more along the lines of Xerox, Kleenex, Scotch tape, and Vise Grips.
 People are so familiar and comfortable with these trademarked brand names that they don’t think twice about using them as generic descriptions of these different product categories.
 But it is misuse, nonetheless.